Want to jump straight to the answer? The best time tracking software for most people is TimeCamp or Deel.

 The Top 8 Best Time Tracking Software

-• TimeCamp – Best for Agencies
+• TimeCamp – Best for Agencies & Billable Projects

-• Time Doctor – Best Integration Options
+• Time Doctor – Best Integration & Monitoring Options

-• Harvest – Best for Small Businesses
+• Harvest – Best for Small Businesses that Invoice

-• Timesheets.com – Best Cheap Time Tracking Software
+• Timesheets.com – Best Budget Time Tracking

 • Hubstaff – Best for Employee Productivity Monitoring